-Using positive statements throughout your day can help to counterbalance some of the negative thoughts and self criticism that we all experience.
-It’s important to choose a couple that are particularly relevant to the negative patterns that your mind has created.
-So, listen to what your negative mind chatter is telling you and then write a positive statement or two to counterbalance what it’s telling you - here are a few positive affirmations to get you started.
+Using positive statements throughout your day can help to counterbalance some of the negative thoughts and self-criticism that we all experience.
+I love using them to remind me of what my daily intentions are too.
+It’s important to choose affirmations that resonate deeply with you - here are a few positive affirmations to get you started.

 RECONNECT WITH NATURE

 Even in the colder months, it helps to get outside as often as you can.
 Nothing made me happier during the lockdown periods than to see so many more people making the most of a simple walk - either alone or with their families...what a wonderful way to re-connect.